 New York City has a single fare system for MTA subway lines and buses.

-Official information can be found on the transit authority's website at mta.info.
+Official information can be found at mta.info.

 OMNY contactless payment